antofon/100-days-of-code/r2-log.md

 ### R2D73: April 4 2018, Wednesday
 Worked on React App side project.
 More of setting up Firebase environment, creating the authentication Firebase methods.
 Also reorganized information in Sign-Up and other components to abstracting UI a bit more.

+### R2D74: April 5 2018, Thursday
+Got "Sign up" and "Log in" to toggle correctly with React Router Bootstrap.
+Also worked more on authentication, validation of input fields, and the creation of a user.
+Now need to figure out how to redirect an authenticated user to the home screen.
+Also remember to do validation on log in nav.